OpenTermsArchive/contrib-versions/Microsoft/Terms of Service.md

 Updated June 11, 2014
 Effective July 31, 2014

+We’re updating our terms of use.
+New terms will take effect on August 1, 2015.
+See the new terms here.

 IF YOU LIVE IN THE UNITED STATES, SECTION 10 CONTAINS A BINDING ARBITRATION CLAUSE AND CLASS ACTION WAIVER.
 IT AFFECTS YOUR RIGHTS ABOUT HOW TO RESOLVE ANY DISPUTE WITH MICROSOFT.
 PLEASE READ IT.

 Thank you for choosing Microsoft!